The new year is the perfect time to get your financial affairs in order.

 Other considerations

-Some of the other things you may like to consider are the services offered by the funds you are comparing, such as financial advice, etc.
+You might also like to consider the services offered by the funds you are comparing, such as financial advice.

 You can also investigate if your fund allows you to have a mix of investment options, with a different weighting between growth, balanced, cash or property.
 There are also funds that offer ethical investments only, which may be something that is important in your investment strategy.